New Hampshire Wildlife Management Areas

 Common Wildlife: The Souhegan River is managed for trout and is stocked with brook, rainbow and brown trout.
 Atlantic salmon fry are also stocked.
 Undeveloped shorebank angling opportunities are available.
 Great blue herons can occasionally be seen.

-Special Notes: Fishing and hiking are permitted on the Heald Tract; however, no hunting or boating is allowed.
+Special Notes: Fishing and hiking are permitted on the Heald Tract; click here for more information.

 Unique 100-foot high granite pillars can be seen in the gorge area, which are remnants of a former railroad bridge.